I have heard so much fuss about pretreating Seeds.

 my house was infested with fungus gnats.

-Now I either buy sterilized seed starting soil or I sterilize my own.
+Now I either buy pasteurized seed starting soil or I pasteurize my own.

 Place 2 pounds of moist soil in a small plastic bag, put bag in a microwave safe dish, just in case the bag breaks.
 Cook for 2 and Half minutes on High Power.
 Do ten pounds of moist soil for about 7 minutes.

-After sterilization let the soil cool and store in sealed container.
+After pasteurization, let the soil cool and store in sealed container.